 (WordPress Market Share.
 Source: w3techs.com)

-In fact, more websites are now being built on the WordPress CMS platform.
+In fact, more sites are now being built with the WordPress CMS application.

-WordPress is so popular, that even trying to keep up with statistics on WordPress is very difficult because the data changes so often.
+WordPress is so popular, that trying to keep up with the latest statistics on WordPress is quite difficult because the numbers change so frequently.

 (Source: https://wordpress.org/download/counter)

-Note: The above download numbers represents only the most recently released version of WordPress.
-Around one third of all current users have not yet upgraded their sites to the latest version …
+Note: The above download figures represents only the latest version of WordPress.
+Around one third of all current users have not yet updated their sites to the latest version …

 (WP versions currently in use.
 Source: https://wordpress.org/about/stats)

-Even as this post was being written, the number of downloads is already increasing.
-If you were to click on the link above and visit the WordPress download counter site, you will see a significantly higher download figure … perhaps even an updated version, as the WordPress developer team continually updates the software to fix security issues and bugs, and add new or improved features.
+As this post was being written, the number of downloads has already increased.
+If you click on the link above and visit the WordPress download counter site, you will see a significantly higher number of downloads … perhaps even an updated version, as the WordPress developer team continually updates the software to fix security issues and bugs, and add new or improved features.

-Regarding updates, WordPress has released over one hundred new updates to date …
+Regarding updates, WordPress has made available to users over 100 new software updates since 2003 …

 WordPress currently releases a new updated version every 3-4 months …

-Incidentally, all major WordPress version updates are traditionally named in honor of famous Jazz musicians, eg:
+Incidentally, all major WordPress version updates are traditionally named in honor of famous Jazz music artists, eg:

 - v.1.5 = Billy Strayhorn (February 17, 2005),